 - Consider only offering referral incentives to the top performers within the company.
 This keeps your best people referring their best, as well as showing them how much trust you place in their judgment.

-HOT TIP: Family members should be somewhat separate in areas of command — avoid them directly reporting to one another to eliminate conflicts of interest.
+Family members should be somewhat separate in areas of command.
+Avoid them directly reporting to one another to eliminate any conflicts of interest.

 Pitching Your Company

 Once you have found your workers, the second half of your recruitment process is the sale.
 You are selling your company, notably its management style and culture.
 You need to convince them that your company is worth their time and effort beyond the pay that you offer.
 What can they get by working for you that they can’t get somewhere else?
 There are many ways to accomplish this.
 Here are some suggestions: